College Operations Safety Measures

 For students who are in quarantine or isolation, Wellness Meals are available through Bon Appétit.
 Students can also order food from an off-campus provider or service (like GrubHub, InstaCart, or Door Dash).
 More information can be found on the residential life website.

 I have food allergies and/or dietary restrictions.
 Will you be able to help me during the pandemic?

 Certainly!
 If you have food allergies or other dietary restrictions, we will work with our registered dietitian to ensure that you can safely enjoy plenty of delicious food with us.
 Please contact Matt Talavera with your specific needs and we will work with you to come up with a specialized meal.

-What COVID-19 safety measures will be in place?
+What COVID-19 safety measures are in place?

-- All Bon Appétit staff will complete pre-shift wellness screenings in alignment with local regulations, including no-contact temperature scans and other health check measures.
+- All Bon Appétit staff complete pre-shift wellness screenings in alignment with local regulations, including no-contact temperature scans and other health check measures.

-- All Bon Appétit staff will complete COVID-19 training designed by sanitation experts.
+- All Bon Appétit staff complete COVID-19 training designed by sanitation experts.
 Topics covered include proper disinfection, the use of personal protective equipment (PPE), and physical distancing protocols.
-Staff will wear “I’m Trained” buttons to let you know they’re up to date on all safety measures.
+Staff wear “I’m Trained” buttons to let you know they’re up to date on all safety measures.

 - Bon Appétit's cleaning and sanitation schedules meet or exceed all local guidelines and national best practices.
 This includes frequent disinfection of high-touch surfaces, including wiping down tables and seats between guests and disinfecting all high-touch areas (such as door handles) every 20 minutes.